cretvikas/Login-Authentication/README.md

 | `integrator` | ❌ Must be in whitelist |

 IP enforcement runs at the end of both `/auth/verify-otp` and the Google OAuth callback.

+### Geo-Shielding (Location-Based MFA Bypass)

+The system includes a smart location-based feature using `geoip-lite` and coordinate distance checking.
+If a user attempts to login locally and their IP address resolves to within a configured radius of **Hyderabad** (default 40km), the system automatically:
+- Skips the Email OTP requirement.
+- Issues tokens immediately, providing a seamless "direct login" experience.
+- Logs a `LOGIN_SUCCESS` audit event with `otpSkipped: true`.

+Users logging in from any other city will still require the 6-digit OTP to complete their login.

 ---